Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 The Psychological Health of Travellers Interest Group Charter

-- Raise awareness among those who care for travelers of the psychological issues connected with travel and the importance of considering psychological health at all stages in the patient journey.
+- Raise awareness among those who care for travellers of the psychological issues connected with travel and the importance of considering psychological health at all stages in the patient journey.

 - Mainstream this key aspect of health into standard travel medicine practice.

-- Develop evidence based good practice in the psychological health care of travelers, before, during, and after travel and help develop tools for identifying those most at risk
+- Develop evidence based good practice in the psychological health care of travellers, before, during, and after travel and help develop tools for identifying those most at risk

 Psychological Health of Travellers Interest Group Future Activities

 As the group is just being chartered, we hope to explore and identify the most valued activities with those interested in the psychological health of travellers.
-We have agreed to address the mental health issues of all types of travelers or migrants, though issues involving longer-term travelers may well form an important area for discussion.
+We have agreed to address the mental health issues of all types of travellers or migrants, though issues involving longer-term travellers may well form an important area for discussion.

 We hope to quickly begin to identify topics for future ISTM meetings, and provide the members of this group with opportunities to share their concerns and knowledge through networking opportunities.

-Please send your suggestions to Mike Jones on future activities and how we can make this group as useful and dynamic as possible.
+Please send your suggestions to Tuilla Marcolongo on future activities and how we can make this group as useful and dynamic as possible.